facelessuser/backrefs/docs/src/markdown/refs.md

 ///

 [Unicode specification for compatibility properties][unicode-posix] defines a number of properties for use in regular expressions.
-The table below shows the names of these properties along with their standard rules as implmented in Backrefs.
+The table below shows the names of these properties along with their standard rules as implemented in Backrefs.
 Patterns with `--` mean `[[in this] -- [but not this]]`.

 \\p\{name}    | Unicode